transcom/mymove/README.md

 ### Setup: S3

-If you want to develop against the live S3 service, you will need to configure the following values in your `.envrc`:
+If you want to develop against the live S3 service, you will need to configure the following values in your `.envrc.local`:

 ```text
 AWS_S3_BUCKET_NAME